-Are corn tortillas keto?
+Are tortillas keto?

 Traditional corn tortillas and flour tortillas are not keto friendly.
 They are primarily made of carbs and contain very little fiber.
 They also are made of corn and flour, two ingredients not suitable for a keto diet.
 Luckily, making your own is so easy and they are keto friendly!

-How do you make keto tortillas
+How do you make almond flour tortillas?

-- Almond Flour– Blanched almond flour is preferred, to keep the texture light and sturdy.
+- Almond flour– Blanched almond flour is preferred, to keep the texture light and sturdy.
 Avoid using almond meal, as it c can be quite heavy, and will leave the tortilla to be dense.

 - Psyllium husk– Whole psyllium husks, NOT ground psyllium husks.
 Psyllium is a form of fiber, that contains zero carbs.
 When used in keto bread recipes, gives sturdiness to the dough, without the need for any flour or grains.